ciaeric/ciaeric.github.io/_posts/2019-04-24-rank-hierarchy.md

 ![screenshot1](/img/post13/index.png)

-If you are familiar with `RANKX` DAX expression, you should know how to do a quick rank measure can be used in a Matrix.
+If you are familiar with `RANKX` DAX expression, I bet you have already known how to do a quick rank measure can be used in a Matrix.

 ```
 RANKX(ALLSELECTED(ColumnName), CALCULATE(Measure),,DESC,Dense)